Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

 * `die_rise_any_player_ee-no_reset.gsc` to avoid conflict, not to be used with `die_rise_any_player_ee.gsc`
 The file goes in `scripts\zm\zm_highrise`
 This version makes the floor symbols not reset once an incorrect symbol is stepped on.
-* `buried_body_fix.gsc` can be used along with `buried_any_player_ee.gsc`
+* ~~`buried_body_fix.gsc` can be used along with `buried_any_player_ee.gsc`
 The file goes in `scripts\zm\zm_buried`
-This patch makes the bodies on the round infinity step on the Richtofen side have the switch on the first 3 bodies searched.
+This patch makes the bodies on the round infinity step on the Richtofen side have the switch on the first 3 bodies searched.~~ **Update:** ZWR has prohibited the use of the body fix patch, thus it will no longer be provided/maintained.
 * `nav_autocomplete.gsc` to go in `scripts\zm`
 This patch builds the Nav Tables and applies the Navcards to all maps for all players.